aikar/timings/README.md

   - Neptune
   - Nukkit

-CraftBukkit/Spigot Support is vey unlikely, but it is strongly recommended to use Paper anyways!
+CraftBukkit/Spigot Support is very unlikely, but it is strongly recommended to use Paper anyways!
 [Learn More and Get Paper here](https://paper.emc.gs)

 If you can think of something to improve the system please feel free to PR it.